mhadidg/mhadidg.github.io/content/about.md

 - **Design Patterns** (Gang of Four book).
 A foundational guide to solving common software design problems through language-agnostic patterns.
 - **Building Microservices**.
-A practical guide to building microservice architectures with real-world patterns, pitfalls, and trade-offs.
+A practical guide to building microservice architectures with real-world patterns and trade-offs.
 - **Getting Things Done**.
 A system for clearing mental clutter, turning overwhelm into calm, methodical productivity.
 - **The Psychology of Money**.
 Great lessons on how behavior, more than knowledge, drives financial success.
 - **The Righteous Mind**.
-Explores how morality is shaped by intuition more than reason, uncovering why smart people disagree on politics and religion.
+Explores how morality is shaped by intuition more than reason.
+Explains deeply why smart people disagree on politics and religion.

 **When I’m not working**, you’ll probably find me doing one of these things: